Maria Butina

-She worked as an assistant for Aleksandr Torshin, a former member of the Federation Council, a member of Vladimir Putin's United Russia party, and a deputy governor of the Central Bank of Russia.
-In this role, she worked to infiltrate conservative groups in the US, including the National Rifle Association, as part of an effort to promote Russian interests in the 2016 United States presidential election.
+Butina worked as an assistant for Aleksandr Torshin, a former member of the Federation Council, member of Vladimir Putin's United Russia party, and deputy governor of the Central Bank of Russia.
+In this role, she tried to infiltrate conservative groups in the US, including the National Rifle Association, as part of an effort to promote Russian interests in the 2016 United States presidential election.
 The Senate Intelligence Committee later concluded that she attempted to persuade the Trump campaign to establish a secret communications back channel with Russia.

 In July 2018, while residing in Washington, D.C., Butina was arrested by the FBI and charged with acting as an agent of the Russian Federation "without prior notification to the Attorney General."
 In December 2018, she pleaded guilty to felony charges of conspiracy to act as an unregistered foreign agent of the Russian state under 18 U.S.C. §951.
 In April 2019, a federal judge sentenced her to 18 months in prison.
 She served around five months at Tallahassee Federal Correctional Institution.
-Her 9-month pretrial prison term was counted towards her sentence, and she was released in October 2019 and deported back to Russia.
-She denied accusations that she was a Russian agent.
+Her 9-month pretrial prison term was counted towards her sentence.
+She was released and deported back to Russia in October 2019.
+She publicly denied being a Russian spy.
 In 2021, she was elected to the State Duma as a member of United Russia.

 Early life and education

-Butina was born on November 10, 1988, in the Siberian city of Barnaul, in Altai Krai, about 210 mi east of the present Kazakhstan–Russia border.
+Butina was born on 10 November 1988, in the Siberian city of Barnaul, in Altai Krai, about 210 mi east of the present Kazakhstan–Russia border.
 Her mother was the chief engineer of an energy enterprise and her father Valery Viktorovich Butin was an entrepreneur who established a furniture manufacturing business in Barnaul.
 She has one sister and one maternal niece, Kira.

 She graduated with honors at the age of 17 from Gymnasium Number 22 with in-depth study of the English language, and from school years she strove for active public activity.
 She studied political science at Altai State University and also received a teaching degree.
 At age 19, she was elected to the public council of Altai Krai in the last direct election for the council.